sarah-antillia/TensorFlow-FlexUNet-Image-Segmentation-Core-Penumbra-Acute-Ischemic-Stroke-NCCT/README.md

 <a href="./projects/TensorFlowFlexUNet/CPAISD/evaluation.csv">evaluation.csv</a><br>

-The loss (bce_dice_loss) to this CPAISD/test was not so low, but dice_coef high as shown below.
+The loss (categorical_crossentropy) to this CPAISD/test was not so low, but dice_coef_multiclass high as shown below.
 <br>
 <pre>
 categorical_crossentropy,0.0473